KSEHano/AutoCrochetGeneration/README.md

 import print_pattern
 ```

-You can create a pattern by running mesh_to_instructions.run the function requires a file of a 3D model, the desired stitchwidth (= metric hook size) and a start index as an integer that exists in the file.
+You can create a pattern by running mesh_to_instructions.run the function requires a file of a 3D model, the desired stitch width (= metric hook size) and a start index as an integer that exists in the file.

 ```python
 instructions, all_points, sample_points, faces, row_edges, column_edges, g_v, g_e, isolines = mesh_to_instructions.run(file, stitch_width , start_index) # includes results for debugging and representation such a edges